 Hartland College is a division of Hartland Institute, which is a nonprofit corporation owned, operated, and staffed by Seventh-day Adventist lay persons.
 It is not funded or otherwise supported by any other organization or institution.
 The capital costs of the institute are derived from gifts, grants, and income generated by various phases of the institute’s programs.
 Operating costs directly related to the college are borne by student tuition fees, and every attempt is made to keep them at the lowest amount consistent with a quality education.

-Hartland College does not participate in any government scholarship or grant programs, nor does it intend to become involved in securing or receiving direct or indirect financial aid from federal, state, or other government sources.
+Hartland College does not currently participate in any government scholarship or grant programs.
 The college may occasionally have funding support from private sources available to assist students with their fees.
 Such assistance is awarded on the basis of academics, need, worthiness, and commitment to specific service requirements.
 The individual who is persuaded that God is calling him to become a student at Hartland College must participate with the college in discovering the resources which God will provide to enable him to respond to that call.

 Applicants who believe they may need some financial assistance should contact the director of Admissions as soon as possible for information regarding the details of the financial options available.
 Some of our current programs are: